dotPast/MineFinity/README.md

-# MineFinityWeb
+# MineFinityWeb-dotified-og
-> [!NOTE]
-> This branch is developed by dotPast independently from main

-This is the MineFinity website created by the developers project
+This is the repo for an unreleased website for the MineFinity server.